santolinf/liveProject-microservices-notification-system/README.md

 ## Monitoring

 ### Prometheus
-Download executable for your platform [Prometheus](https://prometheus.io/download/).
+Download the executable for your platform [Prometheus](https://prometheus.io/download/).

 Add to the `prometheus.yml` configuration file: